Question: Where should I look to see the peregrines at the University of Pittsburgh?

 - Look below the windows and you’ll see a roof.

-- Look below the roof and you’ll see a wall with 5 architectural cutout designs, the “keyholes.”
+- Look below the roof and you’ll see a wall with 5 architectural cutout designs.
 This area is where they’re likely to be.

-Note that it is especially important during the nesting season to watch from the ground and protect the nestlings from human disturbance above.
-A nestling, frightened by a human, may leap off the building before it can fly and fall to its death.
+Note!
+During the nesting season, it is very important to watch from the ground, not from inside a window.
+A nestling that’s frightened by seeing a human may leap off the building before it can fly and fall to its death.

 (photo by Kate St. John)